oAGoulart/awesome-nollm/README.md

 - [Fastmail](https://www.fastmail.com) - Privacy-first private email hosting with most features you can find on Google Workspace.
 It is worth the price.

 ### Text Editor
 - [Neovim](https://github.com/neovim/neovim) - Vim-fork focused on extensibility and usability.
+More useful than `nano` but not as cluttered as a GUI application.
 - [TeXworks](https://www.tug.org/texworks/) - The working environment for the TeX world.
+I use it for all of my LaTeX projects (__DO NOT__ give your money to Overleaf).
-  _Note: both [TeX Live](https://tug.org/texlive/) and [MiKTeX](https://miktex.org) include TeXworks for Windows._
+  _Note: both [TeX Live](https://tug.org/texlive/) and [MiKTeX](https://miktex.org) include TeXworks for Windows -- I use the latter._

+### Code Editor
+- [VSCodium](https://vscodium.com) - VSCode but with no MS telemetry or LLM.
+It took me some time to transition from VSCode, but it was worth it (anecdote: it does feel snappier/faster).

 ### Grammar Checker
 - [Harper](https://writewithharper.com) - Runs _English_ grammar checking on-device.
 Might have other languages in the future.
   > No network request, no massive language models, no fuss.

 ### GIS
 - [uMap](https://umap.openstreetmap.fr/en/about/) - Create layered maps that can be embbeded on any site.
+Has high-quality aerial image layer for France (provided by [IGN](https://www.ign.fr/)).

 ## Do NOT Trust
 - Microsoft